AdamBromiley/rolymo/README.md

                                   If using a 1-bit colour scheme, WIDTH must be a multiple of 8 to allow  for bit-width pixels
-  -s HEIGHT, --height=HEIGHT    The height of the image file in pixels -t                            Output to stdout using ASCII characters as shading Plot type:
+  -s HEIGHT, --height=HEIGHT    The height of the image file in pixels -t                            Output to stdout (or, with -o, text file) using ASCII characters as shading Plot type:
   -j CONSTANT                   Plot Julia set with specified constant parameter Plot parameters: